McSloverd/RethinkDB_PHP/README.md

 # RethinkDB_PHP
-This is a Fork of tbolier / php-rethink-ql.
-I have fixed some of the key problems so it is workable.
+__This is a Fork of tbolier / php-rethink-ql.
+I have fixed some of the key problems so it is workable.__
+* the Registry is missing a criticle line of code in constructor which lead to non-population of the $connections property;
+* the example code has a mistake in parameter name which results in using fallback connection 'localhost'.
 # Original README.MD
     PHP-RETHINK-QL
     A PHP RethinkDB driver for the RethinkDB query language (ReQL).